Q. Why should I hire an Immigration Consultant?

 Q. Can the Immigration firm guarantee success of my application?

-Please be informed that we are very cautions about the types of cases we
+A. Please be informed that we are very cautions about the types of

 rate with clients, who retain us because we do not accept cases that are